GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 # How to provision a cluster

-There are a few ways to provision a cluster:
+After running through the [prerequisites above](#prerequisites), there are a few ways to provision a cluster:

 1. Run the docker image: do this if you don't have any existing infrastructure as code.